mCRL2org/mCRL2/doc/sphinx/source/developer_manual/testing.rst

   This project also contains all build configuration templates used in the child projects.

 - **Build type level** -
-  These projects contain the configuration specific to the build types *Maintainer* or *Nightly*.
+  These projects contain the configuration specific to the build types *Debug* or *Nightly*.
   On this level, environment variables are configured that configure the correct build types in the CMake files.
   There is also a *Release* project on this level but this is not used right now.